easazade/Flutter-Factory/pod/README.md

 # Database

+protocols define different serializable classes mdoels, exceptions, enums if we add the table field to the protocol it will generate its database stuff as well. if not it will only generate a serializable class.
-we can define parent child relationship between tables, so when a parent row gets deleted and hence its children make no more sense to exist, they (children) will be deleted as well.

-cehck out user.yaml protocl
+we can define parent child relationship between tables, so when a parent row gets deleted and hence its children make no more sense to exist, they (children) will be deleted as well. cehck out user.yaml protocl

+complete doc on entities and database => https://docs.serverpod.dev/concepts/database-communication